jdschmitz15/autovaas/README.md

+# Auto VaaS tool

+## Description

-Auto vaas provides a progamable way to create or delete VaaS instances.
-The program uses a json file in the format as follows to create or delete an instance.
+Auto vaas provides a progammable way to create or delete VaaS instances.
+The program uses a json file with the following format to create or delete an instance.

+Delete only needs instance_name and delete_password.
+All other variables are ignored

+[
 	{
 		"instance_name":         "DeleteMe123",
 		"owner_first_name":      "Brian",
 		"owner_last_name":       "Pitta",